edmundpaquin/BasicSaturator/README.md

 Created in C++ with the JUCE plugin framework.

-Working vst3 for mac is in DEMO folder.
-A short video example is there too.
+Working vst3 for mac is in this directory.
+It is called BasicSaturator.vst3.